FutureSex/LoveSounds: Lyrics

 Rick Rubin produced "(Another Song) All Over Again", the only song on the album that was written on paper.

 Most of the songs' lyrics were not written down on paper, as Timberlake believed it would only slow him down.
 For most of the album's production, Timberlake composed the lyrics in his head and would record the song shortly after.
 Some songs were conceptualized within a relatively shorter time, while others took longer because Timberlake had wanted to incorporate variation.
-For instance, the lyrics to "Losing My Way" were in a narrative style which took Timberlake longer to write.
+For instance, the lyrics to "Losing My Way" were in a narrative style, which took Timberlake longer to write.
 The only song that Timberlake wrote down on paper was the Rick Rubin-produced "(Another Song) All Over Again".
-Rubin felt it was unusual for Timberlake because he requested the latter to write the lyrics first instead of recording it directly in the vocal booth.
+Rubin felt it was unusual for Timberlake because he requested the latter to write the lyrics first instead of recording them directly in the vocal booth.

 Sharing common themes with Justified, FutureSex/LoveSounds contains songs that are thematically based on and, according to Timberlake, were motivated by sex and love.
 MTV editor Jennifer Vineyard summarizes that the album illustrates "the very nature of how sex and love are interchangeable and immutable and contradictory and complementary all at once".
 The first half of the album, FutureSex, generally focuses on themes about sex that are evident on songs like the title track "FutureSex/LoveSound", "LoveStoned", "Damn Girl" and "Sexy Ladies".
 The second half, LoveSounds, is the album's "sweet side", encompassing songs such as "My Love", the slow jam "Until the End of Time" and "What Goes Around...
 Comes Around".
 Meanwhile, "LoveStoned" transitions to the two-minute prelude "I Think She Knows".

 Although themes of sex and love are dominant on the album, the song "Losing My Way" diverges to a more serious topic, which was inspired by a documentary of crystal meth addiction that Timberlake watched.
 Meanwhile, "(Another Song) All Over Again" is a homage to soul musician Donny Hathaway, according to Timberlake.

 The lyrics to "What Goes Around...
-Comes Around" are thought to have similar meaning to "Cry Me a River".
-In an interview, he revealed that the song was based on one of his friends' experience.
-"My Love" was also noted as "arguably" similar with "Cry Me a River".
-Timberlake however confirmed in many interviews that the record is not autobiographical, although he himself had an experience from which to draw.
+Comes Around" are thought to have a similar meaning to "Cry Me a River".
+In an interview, he revealed that the song was based on one of his friends' experiences.
+"My Love" was also noted as "arguably" similar to "Cry Me a River".
+Timberlake, however, confirmed in many interviews that the record is not autobiographical, although he himself had an experience from which to draw.